-You cannot lead a strong organization without extraordinary clarity.
+“You cannot lead a strong organization without extraordinary clarity.”
 A. Stanley

 Without clarity, it’s difficult for the team to work together toward a common mission.
-Volunteer teams are only motivated through relationships, end goals, personal desires, and successes.
-Whether a team member is paid or volunteer, clarity around their role is crucial if they are going to stick around to see the end result.
+Volunteer teams are motivated through relationships, end goals, personal desires, and successes.
+Whether team members are paid or volunteer, clarity around their roles are crucial if they are going to stick around to see the end result.
 Church staff teams need to ask these questions to add clarity to their work together: “What does a win look like?”
 “What is our definition of success as we work together?”
 “What are we trying to accomplish?”

 Tough decisions are never easy.
-Asking volunteers to step down, firing an ineffective team member or church staff, or changing a long-established program in a church can be so life draining, pastors often just don’t do it.
-But when clarity comes into the picture, decisions can be made more swiftly, with greater authority and more acceptance.
+Asking volunteers to step down, firing an ineffective team member or church staff member, or changing a long-established program in a church can be so life draining that pastors may avoid it.
+But when clarity comes into the picture, decisions can be made more swiftly, with greater authority and be more easily accepted.

 If you are struggling to figure out the next step, back up a few notches in the process and determine the “why” behind it all.
-This is important in building staff.
-When you get a clear objective of what you are trying to accomplish, the answer of the needed roles begins to unveil itself.
-Prayer is essential in this process.
-Asking questions is also essential.
+For example, knowing what you are trying to accomplish when building staff helps to unveil the roles you need.
+Prayer and asking questions are essential in this process.
 Often, as you continue to re-frame the questions, they eventually become the key to the right answer.

 Here’s a fun exercise: Have the boss write down the top five things she feels each staff member should be doing every week.
 Have the staff write down the top five things they feel are their priorities each week.
 Then compare the lists.
 Unless there is clarity in the role, these lists will be quite different.

-Often, when things go wrong, you dig around to find out that no one was ultimately in charge.
-Or, if someone was in charge, they didn’t know it.
-Clarity allows for each team member to know their responsibilities.
+Often, when things go wrong, you discover that no one was ultimately in charge.
+Or, the person in charge didn’t know he/she was in charge.
+Clarity allows for all team members to know their responsibilities.

 When a vision is presented and articulated well, the end product and outcome is evident to all involved.
 Everyone is able to jump on board with a clear vision.

 Clarity affords your church the opportunity to make changes as needed.
-If you know what you expect to happen and the current structure isn’t supporting the end result, then changes need to be made quickly.
+If you know what you expect to happen and the current structure isn’t supporting the end result, changes need to be made quickly.